 We could re-frame resolutions with a nod toward what is right — and not wrong — with our work lives.
 As we look toward the New Year, we might recognize what has worked well and what we have actually accomplished during the previous year.
 (Sustaining energy requires that we actively acknowledge the good.)
 Taking the time to remind ourselves of what we already have accomplished, can provide the fuel that we need to build both energy and resilience.

 So — ask yourself: What brought you a sense of accomplishment during 2019?
 A sense of meaning?
 Joy?

-First, carefully consider what you have already accomplished, by drafting a list of steps in the right direction.
-(Remember, that no step is too small to acknowledge.)
+First, carefully consider what you have already accomplished — by drafting a list of your steps already taken in the right direction.
+(Remember, no step is too small to acknowledge.)
 Celebrate the successes and take something from failures or disappointments.
-Secondly, craft a few behaviorally-defined resolutions for 2020, which build upon your progress.
+Secondly, craft a few behaviorally-defined steps for 2020, which build upon your progress.
 Try to avoid broad, overwhelming resolutions such as “Find a better job.”
 Be specific, yet supportive, of your on-going journey.
 Integrate what you have learned from both the highs and lows of 2019.

 Think of yourself actively completing these resolutions.
 What are you actually doing?

 Here’s how this might look regarding one of my 2020 resolutions: To identify/develop opportunities for collaboration regarding my work in core stability.
 Please note: I did not identify the right collaboration opportunity during 2019.
 There were stumbling blocks — yet there has been progress.
 Acknowledging the latter is quite important.